 The Minnesota Supreme Court held resident-relative exclusions were enforceable and not void due to public policy.
 Parties are generally free to contract as they desire so long as coverage required by law is not omitted and the policy provisions do not contravene applicable statutes.
-Precluding liability and excluding coverage are two different things.
-The court found that while the Poitras’ argument that denying family members recovery solely because of the relationship to the insured was compelling, North Star also presented a compelling argument that invalidating resident-relative exclusions may increase insurance rates, price out people who need coverage, and encourage collusive claims.
-The right to sue does not equate to the right to have the claim covered by insurance, the court ruled.
-Thus, the court held the resident-relative exclusions are not void due to public policy.
+The court found while the Poitras’ argument that denying family members recovery solely because of the relationship to the insured was compelling, it held invalidating resident-relative exclusions and increasing insurance rates, pricing people out of coverage, and encouraging collusive claims was a compelling argument in favor of the exclusion.
+The right to sue does not equate to the right to have the claim covered by insurance.

 “Resident-relative” policy issues come in many forms — “drop-down” limits, additional insureds statuses for certain auto claims, etc., and can be extremely fact-intensive.
-If you have any coverage questions, please contact Tom Brock, Bob Kuderer, or Matt Johnson from our office.
+If you have any coverage questions, please contact Tom Brock or Bob Kuderer from our office.

 Poitra v.
 Short, 966 N.W.2d 819 (Minn.
 2021).